ivandotv/dumba/README.md

 ## Schema

-Schema is the most important part of the library, all form logic lives in schema.
+Schema is the most important part of the library, all form logic lives in the schema.
-With schema we define constraints for the fields in the form.
+With schema, we define constraints for the fields in the form.

 ```ts
 const schema = {